LivHed/joel-adrian/README.md

 (For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form
+1. **Contact form**
-Go to the "Contact" page
+* I went to the "Contact" page
+* I tried to submit the form with all the fields empty, and I could verify that a relevant error message showed up.
+* I tried to submit the form with an invalid email adress (without the @ character), and I could verify that a relevant error message showed up.
+* I tried to submit the form with all inputs valid and I could verify that a success message appears in a new window.
+* Bugs discovered, which is not adressed yet: When typing an email with the @ character but without the . dot the form could be submitted anyway.

-1. Contact form:
+(1. Contact form:
 Go to the "Contact Us" page
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.)

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.